stkerr/Config-Files/README.md

 Various configuration files

 This repository makes use of submodules.
-You must get the submodules, after getting this repository.
-To do so:
+The deploy.sh script will pull them for you, but you can also do:

 * git submodule update --init --recursive